Iguana2024/devops-2024/README.md

 1. **Vagrantfile**
    Configuration file for Vagrant, used to set up and provision the virtual development environment.
-   Replace `belichemko_rsa` on line 33 and 34 with appropriate name of your private key
+   Replace `belichemko_rsa` on line 33 and 34 with appropriate name of your private key.
 2. **crontas.sh**
-   Shell script that sets up cron jobs, typically used for scheduling regular tasks such as backups or updates.
+   Shell script that creates logs on other 2 machines.

 3. **provision.sh**
    Script executed by Vagrant upon setting up the VM, used to install and configure necessary software and environments.

 4. **report.py**
-   Python script that generates reports, potentially aggregating data from various sources and presenting it in a specified format.
+   Python script that generates report from the logs.

 ### Directories